ayozehd/grav-plugin-lastfm/README.md

 {% include 'partials/lastfm.html.twig' %}
 ```

-Otherwise you can use a function which returns same results:
+Or you can use a Twig function:
 ```
 {{ lastfm() }}
 ```